CynthiaF77/docs.neatline.org/installing-neatline.md

 The [OpenGeo Suite][suite] (community edition) maintains packages for several of the more popular operating systems to ease the management of upgrading and configuring GeoServer.
 That said, the process of installing and maintaining a Java server environment generally requires quite a bit more technical expertise than what's needed to get up and running with Omeka and Neatline.
 Geoserver is built on top of a more complicated suite of technologies, and tends to need a higher level of ongoing maintenance.

 If you don't have the resources to manage your own installation, there are a couple of options.
 First, if you're associated with a a college or university, check to see if your institution could provide assistance - managing complex software like Geoserver is often the sort of thing that falls under the purview of central IT services.
 Second, you can always purchase Geoserver hosting from a commercial provider - we've had good experiences with [AcuGIS][acugis], which actually provides all-in-one Geoserver, Omeka, and Neatline hosting (they have a one-click Neatline installer, and offer discounts for academic users).
-Check out the [FAQ][acuneatlinefaq] for more information.
+Check out their [FAQ][acuneatlinefaq] for more information.

 [suite]: http://opengeo.org/products/suite/community/
 [acugis]: http://www.acugis.com/neatline-hosting.htm